Kubernetes-Based Deployment of a Validator node

 WALLET_UI_CLIENT_ID |

-The client id of the Auth0 app for the wallet UI. |
+The client id of your OIDC provider for the wallet UI. |

 CNS_UI_CLIENT_ID |

-The client id of the Auth0 app for the CNS UI. |
+The client id of your OIDC provider for the CNS UI. |

 We are going to use these values, exported to environment variables named as per the Name column, in Configuring Authentication on your Validator and Installing the Software.